mstksg/inCode/copy/entries/machines-1.md

 counter to progress normally, we pass in a `Nothing`.
 If we want the counter to reset to a number `n` of our choosing, we pass in a `Just n`

-If you have been following along, this should be a pretty straightforward upgrade of `myStreamAuto`, and I recommend trying to implement it yourself before reading on.

-Welp, here we go!

 ~~~haskell
 settableCounterFrom n :: Int -> Auto (Maybe Int) Int
 settableCounterFrom n = ACons $ \reset ->